<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 Dropbox has a simple yet awesome demo landing page for the business version of their service.
 The look of the page is very clean, featuring simple typography and using whitespace to make it easy for visitors to follow, instead of making them feel overwhelmed.

-What makes this landing page great is that the form is “above the fold” (which is always important) so that visitors do not have to scroll to submit their request.
+What makes this landing page great is that the form is “above the fold” (which is always important).
+This makes it so that visitors do not have to scroll down to submit their demo requests.
+The form also doesn’t have too many fields, which keeps users from feeling pushed or overwhelmed.

-Chances are you’ll be in contact with these leads since they’re interested in the demo and you can ask for more details then.
+Remember, it’s important to only ask for the essentials so that you don’t turn people off from complicated forms.
+Chances are good that you’ll be in contact with these leads since they’re interested in the demo and you can ask for more details then.

 2. Hootsuite

-The social media tool, Hootsuite, is another great example for a clean and easy to follow demo landing page.
+The social media tool, Hootsuite, is another great example for a clean and easy-to-follow demo landing page.

 Another plus for this page is that there is not too much copy.
 Hootsuite’s form is simple and not too long.
 This way, leads don't get overwhelmed by the amount of information they need to provide.